MMO stability

 Handling callbacks

-When implementing your callback handler, please consider the following points.
+When implementing your callback handler, please consider the following points.- The endpoint should be accessible to our platform.

 - If you are using IP whitelisting, our sending IPs are documented here.